 - Breakthrough Hit: After years in the gospel genre, they had their first country hit with "Y'all Come Back Saloon" in 1977.

-Executive Meddling: MCA kicked William Lee Golden out of the band in 1987 and replaced him with Steve Sanders (formerly the rhythm guitarist in their backing band.
+- Executive Meddling: MCA kicked William Lee Golden out of the band in 1987 and replaced him with Steve Sanders, who was then the rhythm guitarist in their backing band.
 This was because the execs wanted to pursue a younger image, and Golden refused to trim his Wizard Beard.
 Golden recorded a solo album for MCA and later sued the label, but the suit was settled out of court.
 Golden rejoined in 1995.

-Name's the Same: They released two different songs called "Come On In" about 7 years apart.
+- They released two different songs called "Come On In" about 7 years apart.
 The latter was subtitled "Come On In (You Did the Best You Could Do)" to avoid confusion.
 Naturally, this has confused many sources such as AllMusic and most lyric databases (although Genius differentiates the songs correctly).
 Interestingly, both even went to #3 on the country music charts.

 - Throw It In: According to Joe Bonsall in an interview with Bob Kingsley's Country Top 40, the group was having difficulty finding the right sound for "I Guess It Never Hurts to Hurt Sometimes" until producer Ron Chancey caught him doing an impromptu Bee Gees impersonation in the bathroom and listening to it echo off the acoustic tile.
 He then had Bonsall do the song in a Bee Gees-esque falsetto, and it worked.